camlahoud/react-native-photo-browser/README.md

   photo: '', // a remote photo or local media url
   caption: '', // photo caption to be displayed
-  selected: true, // set the photo selected initially(default is false) };
+  selected: true, // set the photo selected initially(default is false)
+  path: '', //For other types of media (i.e. video), the path to the actual file
+  type: '', //The mime type if anything other than photo };
 ```